 16. Border Terrier

 If you are keen on training dogs with tricks, then this dog is for you.
-Border terriers are smart and perceptive, making the best for trick training.
-This is because they have been trained to work as sheepdogs.
+Border terriers are smart and perceptive, making the best for trick training because they are used to be trained to work as sheepdogs.
 They love the outdoors, so it is essential to give them a regular walk to keep them happy and energetic.

-Want to spend time training your dog to be the best they can be?
+Want to spend time training your dog to become better?
 A Bolognese can be the dog for you — this dog has a friendly demeanor that boasts its gorgeous, puffy coat, which rarely sheds.
 As a bonus, this dog breed does not drool.

 They are pretty easy to groom as long as you have committed yourself to brush them at least every other day and bath them every month.